JosephSilber/bouncer/readme.md

 # Bouncer

+This package adds a Bouncer at Laravel's Access Gate.

+## Introduction

 Bouncer provides a mechanism to handle simple roles and abilities in [Laravel's ACL](http://laravel.com/docs/5.1/authorization).
-It stays out of your way as much as possible: use it when you want, ignore it when you don't.
+With an expressive and fluent syntax, it stays out of your way as much as possible: use it when you want, ignore it when you don't.

 Bouncer works well with other abilities you have hard-coded in your own app.
 Your code always takes precedence: if your code allows an action, the bouncer will not interfere.